amohamed11/anecdotalthoughts/content/posts/profiling-comprehension-generators.md

 >
 > -- Donald Knuth

-For the most part, Python's benefits (easy to write & read, library ecosystem, etc.) out-weigh the benefits of optimizing for that 97% by switching to a compiled language.
-And really for most services, Python is rarely the biggest bottleneck.
-Most APIs needn't be scalable to gazilion requests/sec.
+If you already have an existing service, for the most part, Python's benefits (easy to write & read, library ecosystem, etc.) out-weigh the benefits of optimizing for that 97% by switching to a compiled language.
+And really, for most services, Python is rarely the biggest bottleneck.
+I mean, most APIs needn't be scalable to gazilion requests/sec.

-Regardless though, if your hot-paths include some sort of iteration over huge data, then there a two straight-forward best practices that can help tremendously.
+Regardless though, if your hot-paths include some sort of iteration over huge data, then Python's shortcomings in speed, and its memory hungriness are hideously bare to witness.
+For many of these cases though, there a two simple best practices that can help alleviate those ills tremendously.
 Those are defaulting to list comprehension instead of loop + append combo, and returning generators instead of returning lists.

 Both of these tools can yield a surprising amount of benefits for little to no extra effort.
-When I first read of these benefits, I thought this would be a nice chance to try out profiling Python, which I haven't done before.
+When I first read of these benefits in [Effective Python](https://effectivepython.com/), I thought this would be a nice chance to try out profiling Python code.
 For this, I used Python's built-in [cProfile](https://docs.python.org/3/library/profile.html#module-cProfile) for execution time and a neat library called [memory-profiler](https://pypi.org/project/memory-profiler/) for memory usage.
-Check this [gist](https://gist.github.com/amohamed11/8bc40153d964c0a7cd8bf13f5f7dae9d) for the entire Python script.
+Check out this [gist](https://gist.github.com/amohamed11/8bc40153d964c0a7cd8bf13f5f7dae9d) for the entire Python script I used.

 ## Comprehend This Speedup